spectrocloud/librarium/docs/docs-content/getting-started/aws/update-k8s-cluster.md

 ![Delete cluster](/getting-started/aws/getting-started_deploy-k8s-cluster_delete-cluster-button.webp)

 You will be prompted to type in the cluster name to confirm the delete action.
-Type in the cluster name to proceed with the delete step.
+Type in the cluster name `aws-cluster` to proceed with the delete step.
 The deletion process takes several minutes to complete.

-Repeat the same steps for the other cluster.

 <br />